nicolasluevano/nicolasluevano.com/README.md

 # Portfolio
-My portfolio site that is home to all my contact information, recent projects and even an API that shows the last song that I listened to on Spotify.
+My portfolio site that is home to all my contact information, recent projects and even fetches from an API that shows the last song that I listened to on Spotify.

 **Link to project:** https://nicolasluevano.com